 - i.
 Students are responsible for avoiding midterm examination conflicts when registering for classes.
-An exam will be rescheduled because of a conflict only if the student has: - two exams that are scheduled for overlapping times; or - three or more exams within a 24-hour period (based on the start time of the first relevant exam).
-Having two examinations on the same day, but at different times, does not constitute a conflict.
-Re-scheduled exams must be scheduled as soon as possible after the regular administration of the exam, which may be later the same day. - ii.
-Exception: The conflicts provision will not apply to "bar-like testing experiences" designed to give students the experience of taking multiple exams on the same days, in order to simulate the bar exam.
-For example, testing three doctrinal courses over two days or comparable experiences, if offered, will not be considered a conflict. - iii.
+A midterm exam will be rescheduled because of a conflict only if the student has: - two exams that are scheduled for overlapping times; or - more than three exams within a 24-hour period (based on the start time of the first relevant exam).
+Having two to three examinations on the same day, but at different times does not constitute a conflict as long as the exams are not scheduled for the same time. - ii.
+Rescheduled exams must be scheduled to take place at the next available time slot after the regular administration of the exam, which can be the same day or the next available testing day. - iii.
 Questions or concerns regarding possible conflicts in an exam schedule should be immediately raised via email to academics@tjsl.edu.